dearleiii/conway-game-of-life/README.md

-# 🧬 Conway's Game of Life (Sparse Implementation)
+# 🧬 Conway's Game of Life (With Sparse Implementation)

-This project is a terminal-based simulation of **Conway's Game of Life**, implemented using a **sparse data structure** to support a theoretically infinite universe.
+This project is a terminal-based simulation of **Conway's Game of Life**, implemented using both a basic matrix version and a **sparse data structure** to support a theoretically infinite universe.

 ---